 The term ‘Special Educational Needs’ (SEN) encompasses those children who find academic work more challenging, as well as children who might be identified as ‘Gifted or Talented’ in certain areas of the curriculum.
 There are, of course, individuals who need support in some academic areas but are gifted and talented in others.

-Our SEN department runs a personalised intervention program.
+Our LS department monitors intervention programs.
 We always work case by case when thinking about specific learning needs.
 Kew House School believes in the variety of aptitude and we accept children that are academic, non-academic, sporty, scientific, technical, musical and creative.
 We seek a range of aptitudes to enrich the school’s diversity and the differing academic needs of our pupils are well catered for.

 How are individuals identified?

-Our SEN Coordinator (SENCo) has experience working with children who have dyspraxia, dyslexia, autism, ADHD, working memory difficulties and dyscalculia.
-She is a qualified specialist assessor which means she is able to assess pupils going into their GCSEs who may need specific exam access arrangements.
+Our SEN Coordinators (SENCo) have experience working with children who have dyspraxia, dyslexia, autism, ADHD, working memory difficulties and dyscalculia.
+They are qualified specialist assessors which means they are able to assess pupils going into their GCSEs who may need specific exam access arrangements.
 Often the small class sizes and carefully differentiated curriculum at Kew House is sufficient provision for children with mild learning needs.
 All members of the teaching staff are knowledgeable and well qualified to teach children who learn in different ways.
 Students who are gifted or talented are identified through subject specific teachers and are enriched and stretched both within the classroom and through external opportunities.

 What do I need to do before I apply?